alibaba/opentelemetry-go-auto-instrumentation/docs/usage.md

   $ otel set -debug -verbose -rule=custom.json
 ```

 Custom Rules Only: Disable the default rule set and apply only specific custom rules.
 This is particularly useful when you need a tailored rule set for your project.
+Note that `base.json` is inevitable to be enabled, even if it is explicitly disabled.
+If you are interested in custom rules, please refer to [how-to-add-a-new-rule.md](how-to-add-a-new-rule.md).
 ```console
   $ otel set -disable=all -rule=custom.json
 ```